When setting up a 24V battery system using 12V batteries, there are two primary methods:

 Conclusion

 Both methods of connecting 12V batteries to create a 24V system have pros and cons.
-It is up to you which one you prefer.
+Method 2 is preferred.

 I’m an off-grid enthusiast.
 I created this website to give clear and straight-to-the-point advice about solar power.
 I’m also the author of the book ‘Off-grid solar power simplified‘.
 Read more about me on my about page, check out my Youtube channel, or send me a message.